pootsbook/crossingtherubicon/_posts/2025-04-20-html-parsley-with-herb.md

 ## Tree Nest

 The following tree is nested according to the levels above for an quick overview.
-The only thing to note is that where the `HTMLElementNode#body` in this case contains an “only-child” of HTMLTextNode for simplicity, it could of course contain many children, of different types, and nested several layers deep depending on the structure of the HTML.
+The only thing to note is that where the `HTMLElementNode#body` in this case contains an “only-child” of `HTMLTextNode` for simplicity, it could of course contain many children, of different types, and be nested several layers deep depending on the structure of the HTML.

 ```
 Herb::AST::DocumentNode